Disclaimer: I know approximately jack squat about speculative investing, and only slightly more about how Bitcoin works. Be prepared to lose.

 I’m thinking I should, but I’m worried it will mess up my friend’s email score/reputation/whatever and make it painful for them later if they recover their compromised account.

 Then again, maybe that’s a fair consequence for letting their account get compromised.
 Unless of course their email provider was compromised, which would mean it wasn’t their fault (unless they chose a notoriously bad email provider).

 (side note: when I notice a friend’s email account is compromised, I immediately contact them via some other means–for example: call them–and let them know)

 The Bluehost hosting account must be configured to use a recent version of PHP.
 After creating a subdomain, I had to delete the .htaccess file to make sure the latest version of PHP was used.

 I used the periodic cron method to update my feeds.
 I used the “twice daily” common schedule.
 Here’s my command:

-The explicit path is required because tt-rss needs a recent version of php.
-It also needs register_argc_argv=true or a call to getopt() will fail.
+The explicit path is required because tt-rss needs a recent version of php meant for the cli (for example, with

 I’m proud that LJ accepted my Hadoop/MapReduce article for the April 2013 issue!
 If you’re new to MapReduce and are interested in learning about same, this article is for you.